DennisDeSwart/php-moby-nlp/README.md

 ## What can I do with the result?

-- First, you can use it in spam killers: if there are related words in a text, the text is probably not fake.
+- First, you can use it in spam killers: if there are complete thoughts in a text, the text is probably not fake.
 - Second: you can use this for creating reports and understanding text.
 - Third: this could be used as suggestions in search engines.